Detailed Study Description

 Visits 4 & 6: Memory Sessions

-Visits 4 and 6 each last up to 2 hours.
-They take place 2 days after each scanning session on a Wednesday or Thursday after 4:00 pm.
+Visits 4 and 6 each last approximately 2 hours.
+They take place 2 days after each scanning session on a Wednesday, Thursday, or Friday after 4:00 pm.
 These visits involve several cognitive tasks, including tasks during which we ask you to remember the emotional and neutral pictures you viewed in the scanning sessions.
 You also complete questionnaires that ask about your feelings and mood.

 Home Saliva Collection